 - Possession of, or ability to obtain within one year from the date of employment, ICC certifications in Commercial Plumbing and Building Inspection.

-- Possession of, or ability to obtain, ICC certifications in Building, Plumbing, Mechanical, and Energy is highly desirable.
+- Possession of, or ability to obtain, ICC certifications in Mechanical, and Energy is highly desirable.

 Physical Requirements: Must be able to:

 - Stand and/or walk 3 - 4 hours per day.